pQBL/course-template/README.md

 1. Create a fork of this template repository.

+   If you fork to your own GitHub Account instead of to the pQBL organization you must also:

+   1. Go into settings for the forked repository
+   2. Click on Actions
+   3. Click on General
+   4. Scroll down to "Workflow permissions" and enable:

+      1. Read and write permissions
+      2. Allow GitHub Actions to create and approve pull requests.

-2. Set up five GitHub secrets.
+3. Set up five GitHub secrets.
 You need to create 5 GitHub secrets in your forked repository.
 Create the following secrets:

     1. OPENAI_API_KEY_KTH - API key for OpenAI
     2. BOTS_ACCESS_TOKEN - GitHub access token that has read access to the torusbot and qbl-bot-pipeline repositories